 On the face of it, GoHenry and nimbl look very similar – they both offer a parent’s account, a child’s account and a prepaid card, and they both enable parents to pay regular pocket money, set spending limits and encourage good savings habits.

-However, when you delve a little deeper, GoHenry’s app is more advanced and offers a wider range of features, including Money Missions and the ability to set chores for your kids to carry out.
+However, when you delve a little deeper, GoHenry’s app is more advanced and offers a wider range of features, including Money Missions.
 It’s also a great choice if you regularly travel abroad as there are no fees for spending or withdrawing cash on the card.
 It’s for these reasons that we’ve crowned GoHenry the winner in this comparison.

-Of course, if you’re not too worried about fancy app features or you don’t tend to travel overseas often, nimbl does come with a slightly cheaper monthly fee, so you might feel this is the better choice for you.
+Of course, if you’re not too worried about fancy app features or you don’t tend to travel overseas often, nimbl does come with a slightly cheaper fee (although this is paid annually), so you might feel this is the better choice for you.

 More guides on Finder